 Action Steps for Beautify:

-–Beauty in home: make classic, tasteful beauty the norm in the home, in architecture and room arrangement; decorate with great art, and natural things, especially home-grown including simple wildflowers, plants and grasses; grow indoor plants
+Beauty in the home: Make classic, tasteful beauty the norm in the home, in architecture and room arrangement.
+Decorate with great art, and natural things, especially the home-grown, including simple wildflowers, plants and grasses.
+Grow indoor plants.

-–Landscape: make our corner of the world beautiful first by basic order and cleanliness; then learn the living habits of species of trees, plants, flowers and make it our things to cultivate them.
+Landscape: Make your corner of the world beautiful first by basic order and cleanliness.
+Then, learn the living habits of species of trees, plants, and flowers around you and cultivate them.
 Begin with one or two.

 Fructify.
 The human difference comes through yet again in the shepherding of living things to bear fruit for human sustenance.
 Something blossoms deep within us, when we discover that we have a hand in making nature more abundant.
 It must be experienced to be known; we must do it, in order to receive this aspect of our humanity.

 A trio of blueberry bushes is a stately presence of sweet abundance.
 The climbing cucumber vine, the potted tomatoes, the lovely sage plant can all thrive, carefully tucked in corners of patio or lawn.
 The proverbial ‘kitchen garden,’ so named from its bolstering even minimally the economy of the kitchen, is a monument to a natural order that binds man, plant, and earth in a generous and surprising web of life.